David17c/Dfetch/README.md

                ``-:::::-``
 ```

-Now (optionally) give it color by adding color tags.
+You can optionally add colors by using color tags.
 For a list of supported colors look at the default config file.

 ```
              ${bright_white}...-:::::-...